kvassAI/slate/source/includes/_payment_methods.md

 ```

 <aside class="warning">
-Be careful, if you give the possibilty to your customer to add or update their card directly through Stripe (through your app) then you have to do it through KVASS API as well.
+Note: If your customers can add a payment method or update their current payment method, ensure you to update the KVASS.AI API, as well.
+When done directly through Stripe, our APIs won’t be notified and the payment will not be processed or tracked on our system.
 </aside>